katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In modules we use a strategy known as Native Strings.
-This makes things easier on the community members who maintain so many of Ansible's modules, by not breaking backwards compatibility by mandating that all strings inside of modules are text and converting between text and bytes at the borders.
+This makes things easier on the community members who maintain so many of Assible's modules, by not breaking backwards compatibility by mandating that all strings inside of modules are text and converting between text and bytes at the borders.